gracelang/language/standardPrelude/standard.md

     lastIndexOf⟦W⟧ (pattern:String)
        startingAt (offset)
        ifAbsent (action:Block0⟦W⟧) ->  Number | W
     // like the above, except that it returns the rightmost index ≤ offset.

-    map⟦U⟧ (function:Block⟦String,U⟧) -> Iterable⟦U⟧
+    map⟦U⟧ (function:Block⟦String,U⟧) -> Collection⟦U⟧
-    // returns an Iterable object containing the results of successive applications of function to the
+    // returns a Collection containing the results of successive applications of function to the
     // individual characters of self.
 Note that the result is not a String, even if type U happens to be String.
-    // If a String is desired, use fold()startingWith "" with a function that concatenates.
+    // If a String is desired, use fold (_) startingWith "" with a function that concatenates.

     match (other:Object) -> SuccessfulMatch | FailedMatch
     // returns SuccessfulMatch match if self matches other, otherwise FailedMatch